There are several different methods used in 3d printing, aka Additive Manufacturing. This list is not exhaustive.

 Selective Laser Sintering, a powderbed fusion AM process.
 It is a layered technique in which lasers are used to fuse together nylon powder.

-In Wire Arc Additive Manufacturing, a metal structure can be welded in 3d space (as opposed to being built in 2d layers) via robotic arm.
+In Wire Arc Additive Manufacturing, a metal structure can be welded in 3d space (as opposed to most AM processes built in a succession of 2d layers) via robotic arm.